 Coosa Valley Youth Services, providing service to approximately 1,000 children each year, is a public, non-profit organization created for the purpose of providing residential programs in which juvenile court judges can place young boys and girls who come under the jurisdiction of their courts.
 This is accomplished through the operation of three residential programs, each providing positive influence to the youth who come under our care.
 All Coosa Valley Youth Services' facilities are licensed by the Alabama Department of Youth Services.

-Established in August 1974 with the creation of our Juvenile Detention Center, Coosa Valley Youth Services has since added the Attention Home and the Camp Robert E. Lewis boot camp program.
+Established in August 1974 with the creation of our Juvenile Detention Center, Coosa Valley Youth Services has since added the Attention Home and the Robert E. Lewis Academy program.

 Current members of Coosa Valley Youth Services include Calhoun, Etowah, Talladega, Dekalb, St. Clair, and Cherokee counties.
 Other counties receiving service include Marshall, Jackson, Blount, Cleburne, and Walker.